 - Whom should I nominate as respondents for my feedback survey?

 - How many respondents should I nominate to complete the survey?

 - The close date for submitting feedback is approaching or has expired, but not all of my respondents have submitted feedback.
 Can I request to have the data collection window extended or reopened?

 - How will respondents be reminded to complete the survey?

 About the School Culture Survey

 How many competencies and related questions (items) are included in the survey?

+The selected competencies align to the two domains of the Building Ranks framework: Building Culture and Leading Learning.
+There are 15 dimensions of which seven align to Building Culture and eight align to Leading Learning.
 Questions consist of 75 Likert-scale question items and two open-ended questions.
-The competencies selected align to the two domains of the Building Ranks framework: Building Culture and Leading Learning.
-There are 15 dimensions of which seven align to Building Culture and eight align to Leading Learning.

 How long does the survey take?